Nafir: Egypt, Assyria, Rome, Greece, Israel

 Cornicines, Roman military musicians with curved cornu on Trajan's Column.

 A tuba player on a galloping horse in a Roman battle scene (far left).
 He wears a helmet and holds the trumpet horizontally with both hands to his mouth.
 Depicted in a relief of a sarcophagus lid from the Camposanto Monumentale, a cemetery in Pisa.

 In ancient times, war and ritual trumpets were widespread throughout the Mediterranean region and from Mesopotamia to South Asia.
 Like the chazozra of the Hebrews, these trumpets could only be blown by priests or by a select group of people.
 The Romans knew from the Etruscans the circularly curved horn cornu with a cup-shaped mouthpiece made of cast bronze and a stabilizing rod running across the middle.
-In the Roman Empire (27 BC – 284 AD), the Romans introduced a variant of the cornu with a narrower tube in the shape of a G in the military bands.
+In the Roman Empire (27 BC – 284 AD), the Romans introduced a variant of the cornu with a narrower, G-shaped tube for use in military bands.
 This is pictured as a relief on Trajan's Column.
 The length of the tube could be up to 330 centimeters.
 The straight cylindrical tuba, which is around 120 centimeters long in the depictions, had a greater influence on posterity than this curved wind instrument.
-In the Loire Valley, which belonged to Roman Gaul, two celtic long trumpets with cylindrical bronze tubes that could be dismantled into several parts were excavated.
+In the Loire Valley, which belonged to Roman Gaul, two Celtic long trumpets with cylindrical bronze tubes that could be dismantled into several parts were excavated.

-In late Roman times, a trumpet bent in a circle like the cornu was called a bucina.
+In late Roman times, a trumpet bent into a circle, like the cornu, was called a bucina.
 The difference between the straight and curved trumpets was presumably less in form than in use.
-While cornu and tuba were blown on the battlefield, the bucina presumably served as a signal trumpet in the camp, for example at the changing of the guard.
+While cornu and tuba were blown on the battlefield, the bucina presumably served as a signal trumpet in the camp, for example, at the changing of the guard.